MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

 #### Common Table Expressions (CTEs)

-Using Multiple Common Table Expressions (CTEs) isn't an appropriate solution to simplify a query.
+Using Multiple Common Table Expressions (CTEs) isn't an appropriate solution to simplify a query and avoid optimizer timeout.
 Multiple CTEs will only increase the complexity of the query.
-Therefore, it’s counterproductive to solving optimizer timeouts.
-CTEs appear to break a query logically, but they're combined into a single query and optimized as a single large join of tables in the end.
+Therefore, it’s counterproductive to use CTEs when solving optimizer timeouts.
+CTEs appear to break a query logically, but they're combined into a single query and optimized as a single large join of tables.

 Here's an example of a CTE, which is compiled as a single query with many joins.
 It may appear that the query against the my_cte is two-object simple join, but under the covers there are seven other tables joined in the CTE.